-• Article 9(2)(g) - reasons of substantial public interest.
+Article 9(2)(g) - reasons of substantial public interest.

-The school is a public authority.
+The Hartington C of E Primary is a public authority.
 Our role includes the education and safeguarding of pupils.
 Our processing of personal data in this context is necessary for the carrying out of our role.
 An example of our processing includes processing pupil health information in order to ensure pupils receive appropriate education taking into account any additional health needs they have.

-• Article 9(2)(h)- necessary to assess the working capacity of the employee.
+Article 9(2)(h)- necessary to assess the working capacity of the employee.